dajeguy/medical_blockchain/fabric-samples/medicalRecord-sharing-basic/README.md

-# Asset transfer basic sample
+# MedicalRecord sharing basic project

-The asset transfer basic sample demonstrates:
+The medicalRecord sharing basic  demonstrates:

 - Connecting a client application to a Fabric blockchain network.
 - Submitting smart contract transactions to update ledger state.
 - Evaluating smart contract transactions to query ledger state.
 - Handling errors in transaction invocation.

-## About the sample
+## About the project

-This sample includes smart contract and application code in multiple languages.
-This sample shows create, read, update, transfer and delete of an asset.
+This project includes smart contract and application code in javascript and typescript languages.
+This project shows create, read, update, and delete of an medical record and query of medical records .

 For a more detailed walk-through of the application code and client API usage, refer to the [Running a Fabric Application tutorial](https://hyperledger-fabric.readthedocs.io/en/latest/write_first_app.html) in the main Hyperledger Fabric documentation.